Skip to Content

 Initialize the provider

-initializeLedgerProvider mounts the Ledger UI and registers the provider with the EIP-6963 discovery protocol.
-It returns a cleanup function — call it when your application unmounts to remove the UI and deregister event listeners.
+initializeLedgerProvider mounts the Ledger UI and announces the Ledger wallet to every supported chain: EVM dApps via the EIP-6963 discovery protocol, and Solana dApps via the Wallet Standard .
+It returns a cleanup function — call it when your application unmounts to remove the UI and fully unregister every chain provider.

 See Configuration for the full list of available options.